 Be sure to check out our Instagram statistics article for more.

 TikTok is the new kid on the block in the social space.
-Here are some TikTok statistics that tell you what you need to know about this rapidly-growing social platform in 2021.
+Here are some TikTok statistics that tell you what you need to know about this rapidly-growing social platform.

 30. The number of TikTok users is expected to surpass 1.2 billion this year